Updated for Version 2.6

 C5: Meteorite Impact

-Increases the level of Starfell Sword by 3.
-This is just a simple DPS increase to E.
+Increases the Level of Starfell Sword by 3.
+Maximum upgrade level is 15.

 C6: Everlasting Boulder

 The barrier created by Wake of Earth lasts 5s longer.
 The meteorite created by Starfell Sword lasts 10s longer.

 This increases the duration of both the Elemental Skill and the Elemental Burst.
 Without C6 the Elemental Skill already lasts 30s, which is more than enough for most rotations, making the longer duration mostly useful for Overworld exploration since the meteorite now lasts 40s.
 The increased duration to the Elemental Burst is a lot more useful for combat, because the CRIT Rate buff and resistance to interruption now last for the full duration of a 20s rotation, which helps teams with members that have an Elemental Burst CD of 20s.
 Since Geo Traveler’s Elemental Burst snapshots, it normally will not receive its own CRIT Rate buff; however, C6 allows the Traveler to snapshot the CRIT Rate buff from a previous Elemental Burst onto another Elemental Burst so that its CRIT Rate is increased.